 No direct payment of salaries or wages will be made to faculty, staff, students, and/or other full or part-time employees of the University.
 Any salary support for an employee of the University may not be paid unless approved in advance by the appropriate Vice President and processed through the University payroll office.

-B. Loans: Loans to any employee or department will not be allowed.
+B. Loans: Loans to any employee will not be allowed.

 C. Fines for Parking or Traffic Violations: Fines for parking or traffic violations or for any other illegal actions are not allowable.

+D. No duplicate payments: No payment or reimbursement will be made for expenses that have been paid by the university and no payment or reimbursement may be sought from the university for payments made by the Affiliated Organization.

+E. Personal Expenses: No payment or reimbursement will be made for personal expenses that are not business expenses related to the performance of activities of the university or the Affiliated Organization.

-600.00 Procedures:
+500.00 Procedures:

-Any employee or department that seeks payment or reimbursement from an affiliated organization may request payment on the forms developed by the affiliated organization.
-Any request for payment or reimbursement must be accompanied by appropriated documentation and approved in writing by the department head or director of the department.
-A director or department head may not approve his or her own requests for payment or reimbursement.
-Such requests will be approved by the department head's or director's immediate supervisor.
+Any employee or department that seeks payment or reimbursement from an affiliated organization may request payment, consistent with this policy, on the forms developed by the affiliated organization.
+Any request for payment or reimbursement must be accompanied by appropriate documentation and approved in writing by the department head or director of the department and dean.
+A director or department head or dean may not approve his or her own requests for payment or reimbursement.
+Such requests will be approved by the immediate supervisor.

-700.00 Internal Control Considerations:
+600.00 Internal Control Considerations:

-Each department head or director will be responsible to review all requests for payment or reimbursement and related documentation to assure that it meets the requirements of this policy before approval.
-Upon approval, documentation may be forwarded to the affiliated organization to be retained by it.
+Each department head or director and dean will be responsible to review all requests for payment or reimbursement, collect the appropriate documentation to support the purpose of the payment and will assure that it meets the requirements of this policy before approval.
+Upon approval, documentation will be retained by the university department and the affiliated organization.